 The estimated growth coefficient of Bull Trout declined in years following the flow regime change, although growth rates following the change were within the range previously observed.
 The difference in growth rate before and after the flow regime change was not statistically significant.
+However, the decrease in growth following the flow regime change was large (>40% decrease in growth coefficient) and could be biologically important.
 The decreasing trend in the growth coefficient of Bull Trout following the flow regime change was associated with a similar trend in their body condition, and a decline in condition of Largescale Sucker.
-Kokanee in upper Arrow Lakes Reservoir, which are an important prey for Bull Trout in the study area, declined in abundance during most of the years (2012-2016) when Bull Trout growth and condition were decreasing, and this change in prey availability could have been related to the decline in Bull Trout growth rates.
-In 2017, the growth coefficient of Bull Trout increased, as did the body condition of nearly all fish species and life stages, and the abundance of Kokanee in ALR.
+Kokanee in upper Arrow Lakes Reservoir, which are an important prey for Bull Trout in the study area, declined in abundance during most of the years when Bull Trout growth and condition were decreasing (2012-2016), and this change in prey availability could have been related to the decline in Bull Trout growth rates.
+In 2017, the growth coefficient of Bull Trout increased, as did the body condition of most recorded fish species and life stages, and the abundance of Kokanee in ALR.
 The similar trends in several species suggest a possible broad-scale changes, with poor conditions for growth in 2011 to 2016 and improved conditions in 2017.
+Bull Trout growth remained relatively high in 2018, with predicted maximum growth rate of 160 mm/yr, compared to 203 mm/yr in 2017, and values of 112 to 143 mm/yr during other years after the flow regime change.
+The predicted maximum growth rate before the flow regime change ranged from 104 to 199 mm/yr.